-Advanced Plant EXperiments 02-1 (APEX-02-1) - 12.03.13
+Advanced Plant EXperiments 03-1 (APEX-03-1) - 08.05.15

-APEX-02-1 continues a highly successful investigation into the effects of microgravity on the development of roots and cells on plant seedlings.
-The experiment photographs seedlings of arabadopsis, or thale cress, every two hours as they grow in petri dishes.
-After 14 days the seedlings are preserved for return to Earth and detailed analysis.
+Advanced Plant EXperiments 03-1 (APEX-03-1) continues a highly successful investigation into the effects of microgravity on the development of roots and cells on plant seedlings.
+The experiment uses the model plant Arabidopsis thaliana, or thale cress, which is grown in Petri plates for a specified duration.
+After the growth period, the plants are photographed, harvested, and preserved for return to Earth and detailed analysis.
+Science Results for Everyone

-National Aeronautics and Space Administration (NASA)Sponsoring Organization
+National Aeronautics and Space Administration (NASA)

-Human Exploration and Operations Mission Directorate (HEOMD)Research Benefits
+Human Exploration and Operations Mission Directorate (HEOMD)

-Information PendingISS Expedition Duration
+ISS Expedition Duration

-September 2013 - March 2014Expeditions Assigned
+September 2014 - March 2015

-37/38Previous ISS Missions
+Previous ISS Missions

-APEX-02-1 will build upon the previously flown Biological Research in Canisters (BRIC)-16 experiment which flew on STS-131.
+APEX-03-1 builds upon the previously flown Biological Research in Canisters (BRIC)-16 experiment which flew on STS-131.

 - Despite decades of research, many of the molecular mechanisms by which gravity regulates plant development remain poorly understood.
 It is likely that in addition to gravitropism, a number of fundamental plant developmental processes that are influenced by gravity have yet to be discovered.

-- The goal of the APEX-02-1 research is to utilize the unique microgravity environment provided by the ISS and the model plant Arabidopsis thaliana to uncover novel pathways that orchestrate the complex cellular processes by which gravity shapes plant development.
+- The goal of the APEX-03-1 research is to utilize the unique microgravity environment provided by the ISS and the model plant Arabidopsis thaliana to uncover novel pathways that orchestrate the complex cellular processes by which gravity shapes plant development.

-The hope is that knowledge gained from this research will also translate into a deeper mechanistic understanding of molecular pathways that govern root growth and cell wall development, which in turn will benefit agricultural practices and bioenergy research on Earth.
+- The hope is that knowledge gained from this research will also translate into a deeper mechanistic understanding of molecular pathways that govern root growth and cell wall development, which in turn will benefit agricultural practices and bioenergy research on Earth.